Azure/Vision-AI-DevKit-Pages/docs/_docs/04-Firmware.md

 ## Verify hardware connection

 1. Connect your computer and the Vision AI DevKit camera using a USB-C cable.

 2. Open a command line prompt on your computer, then use the command line:

+Confirm that the platform tools directory (containing the ADB and Fastboot utilities) is included in your computer's path environment variable.
+You'll need this for the firwmare update.
+For Windows, use the command line:

+    ```terminal
+    set path=%path%;<platform tools path>
+    ```

      ```terminal
      adb devices